AnthonyTechnologies/python-styleguide/project_structure.md

 7. Include unit, integration, and, where helpful, performance tests.
 8. Prefer automation (nox, pre-commit) to enforce consistency.

-By following these guidelines, you’ll create a Python project that is easy to navigate, test, and maintain.
+By following these guidelines, the result is a Python project that is easy to navigate, test, and maintain.